Artii4/Colors.h/README.md

 int main()
 {
-    colors::setRed();   // Sets the text color to be red colors::setBold();  // Sets the text to be bold
+    colors::setColor(color::red);   // Sets the text color to be red colors::setBold();  // Sets the text to be bold

     std::cout << "Hello!";